What is an addiction?

 Addiction treatment at Nightingale Hospital

-All of our treatment is tailored to our patient’s needs based on the understanding that every person is unique and have their own challenge.
+All of our treatment is tailored to our patient’s needs based on the understanding that every person is unique and has their own challenge.

 We treat the following types of addiction: